Chief-ikehi/360nurse/README.md

 # 360Nurse - Healthcare Platform

-360Nurse is a nurse-led remote patient monitoring platform designed to deliver quality healthcare in underserved regions, with a core focus on Africa.
-This project is a demonstration of the platform's capabilities.
+360Nurse is a nurse-led remote patient monitoring platform designed to deliver quality healthcare services to everyone.
+This project is a demonstration of the platform's capabilities with subscription-based access to healthcare services.

 ## Features